andrewhoulbrook/secure-indexes/README.md

 Secure indexes can be built on the client side.
 Encrypted document/secure index pairs can then be uploaded to the server.

-In the example below i've run the index building on the server for testing and convenience:

 <p align="center">
     <img src="/doc/index-build-example.png" alt="secure index building example">
 </p>